ilostab/docker-forensics-tools/README.md

 # docker-forensics-tools
-This project runs various forensics tools in docker containers
+- This project runs various forensics tools in docker containers.
+- Rust projects are built with a Docker builder, then moved to a distroless docker run environment to make the image smaller.

 # BUILD AND RUN
 - `git clone https://github.com/ilostab/docker-forensics-tools.git && cd docker-forensics-tools`